Three Elements of Supply Chain Excellence

 Having visibility throughout the supply chain is essential, especially during uncertain times, when companies may be faced with new sourcing decisions, an urgent need to manage cash flow and inventory challenges.

-“The greater visibility you have, the greater you can manage inventory,” said Andy Moses, senior vice president of sales and solutions for Penske Logistics.
+“The greater visibility you have, the greater you can manage inventory,” said Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics.
 “You know what you have coming and what is already there.”

 Supply Chain Control Towers